anbox/anbox/README.md

  * The Android "qemud" multiplexing daemon (https://goo.gl/DeYa5J)
  * Android Qemud services (https://goo.gl/W8Lx6t)

+## Installation

+Anbox is available as a snap in the public Ubuntu Store.
+Currently it is only available in the edge channel and requires to be installed in devmode as we don't have proper confinement for it in place yet.

+Additionally you need to manually load the binder and ashmem kernel drivers everytime as we build them out-of-tree with a hack as this isn't officially supported.
+Before you start anbox you always need to execute

+$ cd anbox
+$ scripts/load-kmods.sh

+Anbox can be installed from the Ubuntu Store with

+$ snap install --edge --devmode anbox

+Afterwards run it with

+$ anbox

+After the first installation the container management service needs a few minutes to setup the container the first time before it is available.

+Applications can be launched via the launch subcommand of the anbox binary.
+For example

+$ anbox launch --package com.android.settings

+## Build from source

+To build the Anbox runtime itself there is nothing special to know about.
+We're using cmake as build system.

+$ mkdir build
+$ cd build
+$ cmake ..
+$ make

+That will build the whole stack.
+A simple

+$ make install

+will install the necessary bits into your system.

 ## Copyright and Licensing

 Anbox reuses code from other projects like the Android Qemu emulator